leoparent/WebSI_PARENT_CHASSAGNOU/README.md

 * Responsive
   *All of our pages are responsive and can be displayed on all formats of screens.
 On mobile/tablet screens, the menu is accessible from a hamburger button at the right-top corner of the screen.*

+* Emoji Integration
+  *We didn't use WYSIWYG Integration because we found it not necessary but we add in comments textboxs emoji button allows you to search and put emojis in your comments.*